Everyone likes to be praised, but when praise is specific, it comes across as sincere

 Question: Can this come across as insincere if overused?

-Answer: Absolutely.
-The goal isn’t to constantly shower everyone with praise.
+Answer: The goal isn’t to constantly shower everyone with praise.
 The goal is that when you do praise, it’s meaningful and specific.
-That’s what gives it its power and prevents it from becoming background noise.
+That’s what gives it its power and prevents it from becoming noise.